How To Make The Best Cauliflower Rice

 Cauliflower rice has long been a staple for my easy paleo food piles: Exhibit A (Chimichurri Grilled Chicken with Sweet Potatoes and Cauliflower Rice), B (Paleo Paella) and C (Mint-Coriander Chutney with Salt-n-Peppa Shrimp).

-The easy, roasty, toasty, BEST way to make it is to grate it yourself with a food processor and throw it in the oven.
-Here's how to do it.
+The easy, roasty, toasty, BEST way to make it is to throw it in the oven.
+Yep, it’s baked.

 The Best Cauliflower Rice

 a gluten-free, vegan, vegetarian, whole30-approved and paleo recipe

 1 head cauliflower or a bag of pre-riced cauliflower (frozen or fresh)

 If you are starting from scratch, make riced cauliflower using the grater attachment on your food processor (<-- this one is my fave).
 If you don't have a grater attachment, you can pulse the cauliflower with the normal blade until it's in small crumbles.
 You can also use a normal grater as well, but it will be messy.

 Toss the riced cauliflower with a drizzle of olive oil (you don't need much) and spread evenly on a lined baking sheet.
 Depending on how much cauliflower you have, you may need two baking sheets.